 Impact Of Chewing Gum On Oral Health

-Chewing gum can have a positive effect on your oral health.
+Chewing gum, like the keto diet as a whole can have a positive effect on your oral health.
 It increases the production of saliva, which helps to neutralize acid and wash away food particles from your teeth.

 Chewing sugar-free gum also increases the amount of fluoride in your mouth, helping to reduce tooth decay.

 However, it’s important to note that chewing too much gum can damage your gums and jaw muscles.
-Too much sugary gum can lead to cavities as well.
+Too much sugary gum (not keto friendly) can lead to cavities as well.

 So if you’re looking for an occasional treat while following a keto diet, chewing sugar-free gum is probably okay.